 During the development process you should develop a system of key performance indicators (KPIs).
 These will help you keep an eye on progress and implementation.

 Put together a budget, cash flow and planning document.
 This will demonstrate that you have considered and tried to understand the risks involved.
 In other words you have considered how you will deal with those risks, your main aim is ultimately achieving your goals.

 Arranging focus groups, and then forming test panels after the product or products have been tested, provides you with valuable information.
 You can do last-minute improvements and tweaks after this.

-Your promotional activity will keep your campaign in the minds of those that engage with it, as they would do with a new product.
+Your promotional activity will keep your campaign in the minds of those that engage with it.

-- Make sure you tailor and adapt your PR and marketing to promote the campaign too.
+- Tailor and adapt your PR and marketing to promote the campaign too.

 - Use social media and tap into all your communication networks.

 - Provide rewards and recognition to donors and volunteers.